jare20895/local-llm-server/FIX_WSL_GPU.md

 rocminfo | grep "Marketing Name"
 # Should show: AMD Radeon RX 7900 GRE

-# THIS IS THE KEY TEST - Check if amdgpu module loads
+# Optional: Check if amdgpu module loads (informational, not critical)
 lsmod | grep amdgpu
-# Should show amdgpu module (if working)
+# May be empty in WSL2 - this is normal and not the primary issue
-# If empty, drivers aren't passing through
+# GPU can work via DirectX passthrough without amdgpu module
 ```

 #### 6. Fix Permissions